Zenyatta Mondatta: Release

-Zenyatta Mondatta debuted at number one on the UK Albums Chart and stayed atop the chart for four weeks.
-The album also charted at number one in Australia.
+During the month of its release, Virgin Records declined to allow individuals in the United Kingdom to import or sell North American copies of Zenyatta Mondatta.
+It debuted at number one on the UK Albums Chart and stayed atop the chart for four weeks.
+The album also peaked at number one in Australia.
 In the United States, it spent almost three years on the Billboard 200 chart and peaked at number five.

 The album produced two singles, "Don't Stand So Close to Me" and "De Do Do Do, De Da Da Da".
 On the UK Singles Chart, the former became the band's third number one, while the latter reached number five.
 The two singles also became the band's first top ten hits on the US Billboard Hot 100, with both peaking at number ten on the chart.

 A&M Records first remastered the album for release in compact disc format in the US in 1990.
-Frank DeLuna and Marv Bornstein mastered the original 1980 vinyl LP, but it is unclear if they also remastered the CD.
+Frank DeLuna and Marv Bornstein mastered the original 1980 vinyl LP.

-Sting would later perform his own version of "Shadows in the Rain" on his 1985 debut solo album The Dream of the Blue Turtles.
+Sting would later record his own version of "Shadows in the Rain" on his 1985 debut solo album The Dream of the Blue Turtles.
 In 1986, the Police re-recorded "Don't Stand So Close to Me" and "De Do Do Do, De Da Da Da".
 The former was released on Every Breath You Take: The Singles, while the latter was released on the DTS version of Every Breath You Take: The Classics.
 "When the World Is Running Down, You Make the Best of What's Still Around" was remixed by the production duo Different Gear and released as a single in 2000, credited to "Different Gear vs. The Police".
 It reached number 28 on the UK Singles Chart.